-Actions to achieve the success criteria Persons responsible for delivering the action Start date Finish date Costs borne by the school Monitoring Person and Method Notes on progress To ensure the school is dyslexia friendly for all; display materials, font used, coloured paper, PowerPoint design, coloured overlays, use of IT resources, information for parents and carers SENDCo/Class Teacher Ongoing Ongoing Purchase of dyslexia friendly resources.
-Ipads purchased Sept 19 to use Lexia and other apps for dyslexia support SEND Governor and HT All staff initially trained for dyslexia in January 2014; resources in place and in use.
-Training for all staff is regularly updated.
-Spring 2019 updated dyslexia training for SEND and English subject leader course attended.
-Oct 19 Liaison with feeder secondary school for use of IT/Lexia support for dyslexic pupils in Y5/6.
-Involved parents, Class Teacher, SENDCo and Secondary EMS staff.
-Reading Intervention training for relevant staff SENDCo Oct 19 Dec 19 Cost of training.
-3 days HLTA cover.
-SEND Governor and HDT Training booked for KS1 HLTA to attend Autumn 19.
+Actions to achieve the success criteria Persons responsible for delivering the action Start date Finish date Costs borne by the school Monitoring Person and Method Notes on progress To ensure the school is dyslexia friendly for all pupils; display materials, font used, coloured paper, PowerPoint design, coloured overlays, use of iT resources.
+SENDCo/Class Teacher Ongoing Ongoing Purchase of dyslexia friendly resources SEND Governor and HT Ensure training for all staff is regularly updated.